kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

-I am building a course, "Functional Programming with OCaml", for the [NPTEL](https://onlinecourses.nptel.ac.in/e-learning/preview/noc26_cs90) MOOC platform: twelve modules, recorded lectures.
+I am building a course, "Functional Programming with OCaml", for the [NPTEL](https://onlinecourses.nptel.ac.in/e-learning/preview/noc26_cs90) MOOC platform: twelve modules of recorded lectures.
 The [course book](https://fplaunchpad.org/ocaml_nptel) is not a PDF and not a website with code listings you copy elsewhere.
 It is a website where the code runs, in your browser, with nothing installed and no